open-edge-insights/eii-core/docker_setup/README.md

     2. `false` - for disabling the tpm

     **NOTE**: Please use `TPM_ENABLE=true` only on systems where TPM hardware is present OR TPM is enabledusing PTT Firmware in the BIOS.
+6. Algo configuration:
+    * The trigger and classifier algorithm configuration is available in `factory.json` or `factory_prod.json`.
+The choice of the algorithm and the parameters accepted by it can be configured in these files.

 ### <u>Build & Installation</u>